vsushko/workspace/redis.md

 Sorted Set Use Cases:
 - tabulating 'the most' or 'the least' of a collection of hasshes
 - creating relationships between records, sorted byy some criteria

+HyperLogsLogs:
+- algorithm for approximately counting the number of unique values
+- similar to a set, but doesn't store the elements

+Lists:
+- store an ordered list of stirngs
+- not an array
+- implemented as doubly-linked list
+- often used for time-series data